 - Living Benefit Plus: pays you a benefit if the Insured Person suffers one of the Specified Medical Events not already covered in the Living Benefit and subsequently lives for 14 days.
-The Specified Medical Events covered are set out in the tables on page 15. - Living Reinstatement: allows you to reinstate the Living Benefit 12 months after the Insured Person suffers a Specified Medical Event by the amount of the Living Benefit that was paid.
+The Specified Medical Events covered are set out in the tables on pages 18 and 19. - Living Reinstatement: allows you to reinstate the Living Benefit 12 months after the Insured Person suffers a Specified Medical Event by the amount of the Living Benefit that was paid.

-- CPI increases
+- CPLincreases

-- · Guaranteed renewable
+- Guaranteed renewable

-- · Guaranteed upgrades
+- Guaranteed upgrades

-- · Loyalty Benefit
+- Loyalty Benefit

-- · Multi-Policy discount
+- Multi-Policy discount

 - Premium Holiday

-- · Worldwide cover
+- Worldwide cover